-Spanish "pastelerias" or pastry shops are truly incredible and it seems that there is one on every corner in Spain.
-Passing by, you'll see a variety of beautiful, mouth-watering, hand-made pastries.
-Combined with the aroma as you walk by, it is hard not to step in for a closer look and taste.
-In addition to fancy pastries, there are many classic or traditional Spanish desserts, so this list contains the most beloved by Spaniards and visitors alike.
+Spanish "pastelerias" or pastry shops are fabulous.
+There are several on each block.
+As you walk by, you'll see a beautiful, mouth-watering, hand-made cakes and pastries.
+Combined with the aroma, it is hard not to take a step inside.
+In addition to fancy pastries, there are many classic or traditional Spanish desserts, so this list contains the most beloved by both Spaniards and visitors.

 Turrón is a very old, traditional sweet of Moorish (Arabic) origin.
 This Spanish Almond Nougat is the traditional Christmas treat in Spain.
 The original turron is made primarily from almonds and honey, but today it comes in a huge variety of flavors.